 Drummond joined the Foundation’s Financial Advisory Committee in 2016.
 He founded Tides Foundation in 1976, the first national sponsor of Donor Advised Funds.
 He continued developing progressive, social justice focused infrastructure including Tides Center, the Tides Advocacy Fund, Groundspring.org, Tides Inc., Tides Shared Spaces and Tides Network.
 He served as Chief Executive of all until November, 2010, and retired in March of 2011.
 He now consults with several principals and is an active investor in social impact companies.
 He has worked with Equilibrium Capital and Ultra Capital on sustainable real asset private equity strategies.
 Drummond currently serves on the Boards of Working Assets (Credo Mobile), Environmental Working Group, Robert Rauschenberg Foundation, Institute for New Economic Thinking.

 Jessie joined the Foundation’s Financial Advisory Committee in 2018.
-She is currently the Regional Head of Investment Products at HSBC Private Banking, Americas.
+She is currently the Regional Head of the Investments & Products Group at HSBC Private Banking, Americas.
 In that role, she leads a diverse team of investment strategists, investment counselors, portfolio managers, and product specialists and is responsible for developing investment solutions across all asset classes for high net worth and ultra high net worth clients.
 Jesse has over 20 years experience in both the US and Asia in portfolio management, investment advisory and asset allocation working with both premier institutional and private wealth clients.
-She’s held senior positions at BNP Paribas, Barclays, as well as at Credit Suisse.
-Born in China, Jessie has an MBA from Columbia Business School and an MA from Harvard University.
+She’s held senior positions at BNP Paribas, Barclays, as well as Credit Suisse.
+Born and raised in China, Jessie has an MBA from Columbia Business School and an MA from Harvard University.
 She is also a CFA charter holder.